kaime/layla/src/test/cases/colors.md

 - Returns a copy of the color with increased lightness

-- Only accepts a percentage as argument

 ### `darken`

 - Returns a copy of the color with decreased lightnes

-- Only accepts a percentage as argument

 ### `spin`